IBM/ios-virtual-assistant-app/README.md

 # Create a virtual assistant for iOS using Watson Assistant

-This IBM Cloud Starter Kit will showcase the Watson Assistant service on iOS.
+This code pattern showcases the Watson Assistant service on iOS.
 We'll walk through setting up Xcode, installing dependencies, and running the application.

-By running this code, you'll understand how to:
+When you have completed this code pattern, you will understand how to:

 * Interact with the Watson Assistant service
 * Use the Watson Swift SDK